 Hypotheses

 The main focus of this study is to gain insights into the nature of SI in SNSF-funded research.
-Hypothesis testing is an integral part of the study which started with a set of assumptions derived from reflections on the desk research results by a group of SI experts.
+Hypothesis testing is an integral part of the study which started with a set of assumptions derived from desk research.
 Those assumptions were to be tested via an online survey that targets principal investigators of SNSF-funded projects.
 The primary challenges were creating an adequate questionnaire to address our assumptions appropriately and especially turning those assumptions into scientifically testable hypotheses.

 The current chapter is dedicated to presenting the most important findings of the hypotheses testing.
-To make it easier for readers, this chapter follows the same order as the previous chapter on the survey results.
+To make it easier for readers, this chapter follows the same order as the previous chapter which described the survey results.

 We would like to emphasise that the number of hypotheses testing far surpasses the results presented below and that we have chosen only the most relevant and interesting cases.
 To further save space, we have already rejected the null hypothesis H0 for each presented case and moved on to exploring alternative hypotheses.